laptise/chained-style-props/README.md

-🚧 This library is under construction! 🚧
+🚧 This library is Beta version! 🚧

-🚧 Classes and Props are not defined enough yet! 🚧
+🚧 Core methods are working, but css coverage is not perfect. 🚧

-🚧 Classes and Props may be changed ! 🚧
+🚧 Other css properties are will be added soon. 🚧

+🚧 If you want, you can contribute! 🚧

 # Chained Style Props - Csp